 Assuming all verification steps can be completed successfully following the procedures in this CPS then TrustFactory Client Issuing CA will generally approve the Certificate Request.

-TrustFactory Client Issuing CA may reject applications including for the following reasons:
+TrustFactory Client Issuing CA reserves the right to reject applications based on any of the following reasons:

-- TrustFactory Client Issuing CA is unable to successfully verify the information provided by the Applicant. - TrustFactory Client Issuing CA may reject requests based on potential brand damage to TrustFactory Client Issuing CA in accepting the request. - TrustFactory Client Issuing CA may also reject applications for Certificates from Applicants who have previously been rejected or have previously violated a provision of their Subscriber Agreement or are listed on the internal blacklist database or deemed High Risk.
+- TrustFactory Client Issuing CA is unable to successfully verify the information provided by the Applicant. - TrustFactory Client Issuing CA may reject requests if there is a potential for negative consequences to TrustFactory's brand, reputation or operations in accepting the request. - TrustFactory Client Issuing CA may also reject applications for Certificates from Applicants who have previously been rejected or have previously violated a provision of their Subscriber Agreement or are listed on the internal blacklist database or deemed High Risk.